 Wastewater from sites other than S1 is mainly wastewater from everyday use, which is planned discharge.
 WNC (Taiwan) complies with the Regulations for the Use and Management of Wastewater Treatment and Sewage Systems in Science-based Parks.
 Before discharging wastewater into the Hsinchu Science Park sewage system and to the sewage treatment plant, WNC determines whether the water quality meets wastewater discharge quality standards of the Hsinchu Science Park and uses a dedicated pipeline to treat the wastewater until it meets national effluent standards and the values stated in Hsinchu Science Park environmental evaluations.
-The plants located in Kunshan discharge wastewater to the Kunshan sewage treatment plant in accordance with the Wastewater Quality Standards for Discharge to Municipal Sewers; the plants located in Nanjing discharge wastewater to the sewage treatment plant at the Nanjing Jiangning Economic and Technological Development Zone in accordance with the National Technical Regulation on Industrial Wastewater Regulations.
+The plants located in Kunshan discharge wastewater to the Kunshan sewage treatment plant in accordance with the Wastewater Quality Standards for Discharge to Municipal Sewers; the plants located in Nanjing discharge wastewater to the sewage treatment plant at the Nanjing Jiangning Economic and Technological Development Zone in accordance with the Nanjing City Water Drainage Management Regulations; the plant in Vietnam discharges wastewater into the Third Dong Van sewage treatment plant in accordance with the National Technical Regulation on Industrial Wastewater Regulations.
 Wastewater discharge quality at all WNC sites complies with local regulations.
 Water withdrawal and discharge by WNC sites have not had any significant impact on water sources.

-2023 Wastewater Discharge Quality at all WNC Sites Taiwan China Vietnam Item / Location WNC Headquarters S1 Plant ^{Note 1} S3 Plant WNC (Kunshan) Wistron NeWeb (Kunshan) WebCom Communication (Kunshan) NeWeb Vietnam ^{Note 2} pH value 6.2 7.9 7.9 7.8 7.7 7 7 Concentration of Suspended Solids (mg/L) 3.4 4.5 25 5 12 7 24.8 Chemical Oxygen Demand ^{Note 3} (mg/L) 210 200 10 22 31 32.3 Biochemical Oxygen Demand ^{Note 4} (mg/L) <1.0 74.2 17.5
+2023 Wastewater Discharge Quality at all WNC Sites

+Taiwan China Vietnam Item / Location WNC Headquarters S1 Plant ^{Note 1} S3 Plant WNC (Kunshan) Wistron NeWeb (Kunshan) WebCom Communication (Kunshan) NeWeb Vietnam ^{Note 2} pH value 6.2 7.9 7.9 7.8 7.7 7 7 Concentration of Suspended Solids (mg/L) 3.4 4.5 25 5 12 7 24.8 Chemical Oxygen Demand ^{Note 3} (mg/L) 210 200 10 22 31 32.3 Biochemical Oxygen Demand ^{Note 4} (mg/L) <1.0 74.2 17.5